 “This is a great endorsement for what we are doing.
 The teams understand that we must find solutions that are adapted to the environment and task.
 It’s the ecosystem of engineers, designers, lawyers, regulators and business partners that must collaborate to demonstrate the benefits and gain acceptance of flying donkeys that are going to be part of our future transportation infrastructure”, said Simon Johnson, Flying Donkey Challenge Co-Founder and Director.

-The place to launch commercial aerial delivery services is in Africa!
+About The Flying Donkey Challenge The place to launch commercial aerial delivery services is in Africa!
 Africa has a population that will double by 2050, some of the fastest growing economies, forecasted infrastructure deficit, a flexible regulatory environment, plenty of air bandwidth and a structure that makes it ready to leapfrog technology.
 Solutions proven in Africa will be replicated in other areas.

 The Flying Donkey Challenge is an escalating series of sub-challenges held annually in Africa.
 World-leading roboticists, engineers, regulators, entrepreneurs, logisticians, and designers will win substantial grants by advancing the safety, durability, legality, profitability and friendliness of flying-parcel carriers on a massive scale.
 Before 2020, with world media attention, the sub-challenges will culminate in a race of Flying Donkeys* around Mount Kenya in under 24 hours, delivering and collecting 20 kilo payloads along the way.
 The winner(s) will collect a multi-million dollar prize. *Cargo robots with a maximum takeoff weight of 60 kilos